 Will Brexit affect our position in the World Trade Organisation (WTO)?
 What benefits do we have from being in the World Trade Organisation?
+Find the answers out to these questions and more with this comprehensive data set of World Trade Statistics, provided by DPP Business & Tax.

 Below, we’ll study the WTO statistics of 2019, examining current trade activity and forecasts.

-Key WTO Statistics
+Key World Trade Statistics

 - Member nations of the WTO accounted for 98% of world trade in 2017.